Mamoru Miyano: 2009–present: Subsequent success

 On March 11, 2009, Miyano released his debut album, Break, which debuted at number 20.
 On April 11, 2009, a month after the release of the album, Miyano went on his first tour, 1st Live Tour 2009: Breaking.
 He also starred as Ultraman Zero, the son of Ultraseven, in the tokusatsu film Mega Monster Battle: Ultra Galaxy Legend The Movie before starring in subsequent films Ultraman Zero: The Revenge of Belial and Ultraman Saga.
 Lacking a series of his own, Zero continued to appear as the main host of Ultraman Retsuden/Shin Ultraman Retsuden and in subsequent Ultra Series entries, most recently in Ultraman Z in 2020.

 In 2010, Miyano released his second album, Wonder, which charted at number 20 on the Oricon Weekly Albums chart.
 Following the album's release, Miyano went on his second tour, Mamoru Miyano Live Tour 2010: Wondering.
 He also voiced Dent in the Pokémon anime series and starred in Daisuke Namikawa's live action film Wonderful World.

 Miyano participated in the 2011 theatrical play Ultraman Premier in Tokyo, where he portrayed Shin Moroboshi, the human guise of Ultraman Zero.
 In April 2012, Miyano released his third album, Fantasista, which charted at number 4 on the Oricon Weekly Albums chart.
 Miyano made his first appearance on NHK's music variety show Music Japan.
 In 2013, he became the first male voice actor to perform solo at Nippon Budokan arena.

 In April 2014, he released the DVD for his 5th live tour, "～TRAVELING!～".
 The following month, he began his 6th live tour ~Wakening!~, where he traveled around Japan.
 The DVD for the tour was released on January 28, 2015.

 In 2015, he became the first male voice actor with a number 1 single on the Oricon daily chart.

 On July 10, 2016, he was one of the performers who appeared in "Ultraman Day", a festival celebrating the 50th anniversary of the Ultra Series.

 On February 11 and 12, 2017, he held his first solo foreign concert in Taiwan.
 In June 2017, he became the first male voice actor to top the weekly Blu-ray chart.

 In December 2018, Miyano appeared at the FNS Music Festival, alongside Nana Mizuki and Hiromi Go.
 In October 2023, Miyano voiced Epsilon in the anime miniseries Pluto.
 In December 2024, Miyano voiced Michael Kaiser in the second season of anime series Blue Lock.
-In June 2025, it was announced that, due to Miyano's contract with Gekidan Himawari expiring, he would be joining Ken On.
+In June 2025, it was announced that, due to Miyano's contract with Himawari Theatre Group expiring, he would be joining Ken-On.